 Yes, the IRS has established a verification program.
 The program is not an examination of the plan sponsor's books and records.
 The IRS checks available information from the plan sponsor to insure that all corrections were made in accordance with the terms of the compliance statement.
 If necessary corrections or administrative changes were not timely made, the plan may be referred to EP Examinations.

-The correction programs are not available for events for which the Code provides tax consequences other than plan disqualification (such as the imposition of an excise tax or additional income tax).
-For example, funding deficiencies (failures to make the required contributions to a plan subject to Section 412), prohibited transactions, and failures to file the Form 5500 cannot be corrected under the correction programs.
+The IRS correction programs are not available for events for which the Code provides tax consequences other than plan disqualification (such as the imposition of an excise tax or additional income tax).
+For example, funding deficiencies (failures to make the required contributions to a plan subject to Sections 412 and 430), prohibited transactions, and failures to file the Form 5500 cannot be corrected under the correction programs.

-However, it should be noted that excise taxes and additional taxes, to the extent applicable, are not waived merely because the underlying failure has been corrected or because the taxes result from the correction.
-There are some exceptions to this general rule.
+Excise taxes and additional income taxes, to the extent applicable, are generally not waived merely because the underlying failure has been corrected or because the taxes result from the correction.
+However, there are some exceptions to this general rule.

 Under Audit CAP, excise taxes that are reportable on the Form 5330 (e.g., prohibited transactions) may be resolved by the agent securing a Form 5330 providing for 100% of the tax and interest outstanding.
 The agent may, in his or her discretion, recommend to the Service Center waiver of the failure to file and/or failure to pay penalty, under IRC Section 6651.